abikesa/mozart/README.md

    - 17th, [19th](https://www.youtube.com/watch?v=EYLk1kXDI_s)
 5. Temperament
 6. Expression
-   - Withdraw (skill-challenge-mismatch)
+   - Withdraw (skill-`challenge`-mismatch) x voir
+      - Bach had a "didactic" mission
+      - Of course along with other missions
-   - Engage (flow-`growth`-victory)
+   - Engage (flow-`growth`-victory) x emotion
       - All levels of hierarchy
-         - You can see his [growth](https://www.youtube.com/watch?v=EYLk1kXDI_s) as a composer from adding more emotion rather than just the difficulty of the pieces.
+         - You can see his [growth](https://www.youtube.com/watch?v=EYLk1kXDI_s) as a composer from adding more emotion rather than just the `difficulty` of the pieces.
 Stunning!
+            - Clearly he is no "didact"
-   - Impose (hideth, whineth, tameth)
+   - Impose (hideth, whineth, tameth) x worthy...